What if you are really loveable?

 When I asked him how he would feel toward any little boy who was awkward and shy, of course he said he would show him love and understanding.
 Yet he still hated it in himself.
 What man wants to think of himself as awkward and shy?
 It’s okay in a small boy, but for a man it is just unacceptable! (or at least, he thinks it is!)

-Imagine being a small child and an older version of yourself, who has lived a lot longer and knows your future, comes along and tells you that you are going to be fine.
+Imagine if, when you were a small child, an older version of yourself, comes along and tells you that you are going to be survive.
 That you are, in fact, loveable and acceptable.
 That all your feelings are valid and deserve attention.
 That you are understood.
-That you are safe.
+That you are going through a hard time, but they will be with you.
 This is an adult that you can trust.
 One who really does understand you.
 At a subconscious level, the child inside is able to feel nurtured and acceptable.

-This process is never done to find blame, and if anything forgiveness towards others and self is absolutely essential.
+This process is never done to find blame, and, if anything, forgiveness towards others and self is absolutely essential.
+(This does not mean that what others have done is okay!
+It means that you no longer feel the terror or threat of their abandonment, abuse or neglect).
 The effect of inner child work is powerful and immediate.
 The process of inner healing has begun and a new way of looking at the world begins to emerge.
 It is only by learning to love and accept ourselves that we can truly love and accept others.

 Shadow work is wonderfully transforming!
 The things we dislike in ourselves are only parts of ourselves trying to be loved, or trying to survive.
 I call them the ‘frogs in our box’.
 It takes a bit of work to dig out the frogs, confront them, and voila! they do, indeed, turn into princes!

 Interestingly, the things we judge in others is always about ourselves, so that’s a great way to figure out your own ‘shadow’!
 (See Shadow Workshop).